FOR IMMEDIATE RELEASE

 “We are extremely happy that Kyle and Eric have chosen to make a strategic investment with HeadCheck Health.
 Their extensive industry experience and insight will be an asset to the company.
 They are passionate about concussion resources, and understand the magnitude of what we aim to achieve at HeadCheck,” said Harrison Brown, Co-Founder and CEO of HeadCheck Health.
 “They’ve both seen first-hand the consequences of playing concussion-risk sports without solutions like ours, so they recognize the importance and value of accurately assessing concussions directly on the sidelines of sporting events with a mobile app.”

 “HeadCheck Health is making gold-standard concussion testing accessible to more athletes,” said Kyle Wellwood, retired National Hockey League Player.
 “Ensuring that both children and adults are concussion tested before playing a contact sport is essential to reducing the incidents of long-term concussion related brain injuries.
-HeadCheck has made it affordable for all schools and organizations to conduct both baseline testing, and post-injury concussion assessments directly on the sidelines.
+HeadCheck has made it affordable for all schools and organizations to conduct both pre-season testing, and post-injury concussion assessments directly on the sidelines.
 The technology is easy to use, and all of an athlete’s data can be time-stamped and securely stored for convenient access, at any time or any location.”

 About HeadCheck Health